 See the College of Creative Arts website for more detail about portfolios and portfolio pre-approval.

 It is recommended that international students apply at least three months before the start date to allow for processing.

-“The 12 week project was completed within the Creative Enterprise paper, where a client comes to Massey with a strategic problem or opportunity, and students decide how to address it with a design solution…”
+“The 12-week project was completed within the Creative Enterprise course, where a client comes to Massey with a strategic problem or opportunity, and students decide how to address it with a design solution…”